So you want to go to Mount Rushmore!

 There’s never any guarantees to see wildlife, but Custer State Park is known to be a place where you have a good chance to see buffalo in the Black Hills.
 You may also see other wildlife too.

 There are a number of different accommodation options within Custer State Park.
-Be sure to look into the South Dakota state park camping cabins!
+Be sure to look into the South Dakota state park camping cabins in Custer State Park!

 The cost of entry for Custer State Park is $20.
 This will get you a 7-day pass, which is the minimum pass that you can get.
 There is no one-day pass.
 If you are just driving through without stopping, you should be fine without paying for this pass.
 If you make a stop anywhere in the park though, you should plan to buy the state park pass.
 Apparently there are South Dakota state park rangers who do checks on your car.
 It is also possible to buy an annual South Dakota state park pass for $36.